pythonanywhere/flask-tutorials/tutorial-1.md

         </body>
     </html>

-Save it, and go back to the source code directory (you can use the breadcrumbs at the top of the page -- remember, they're the things separated by "/"s) and edit your source code file.
+Save it, and go back to the source code directory `mysite` using the breadcrumbs, and edit your source code file `flask_app.py`.
 We need to change it so that it renders that template.
 To do that, replace the existing view, which looks like this:

     @app.route('/')
     def hello_world():